engineeraljohn/Omifood/README.md

 # Omnifood
-Omnifood is food delivery service.
+Omnifood is a food delivery service.